 718.7 Limited-time Naming

-Naming opportunities offered to a donor for a specified time period (as opposed to a permanent naming opportunity) may be available at the discretion of the University President, based on recommendations from University Development and Alumni Engagement.
+Naming opportunities offered to a donor for a specified time period (as opposed to a permanent naming opportunity) may be available at the discretion of the University President, based on recommendations from UDAE.
 They will be negotiated on a case-by-case basis, based on the benefit to the University.

 719 Physical Memorials